top of page

 E-mail: leandro.alves@icb.ufrj.br

-Bio: He holds a B.S. in pharmacy from UFRJ, a Master’s degree in Sciences (Cell Biology) from Fiocruz, a PhD in Sciences (Pharmacology and Medicinal Chemistry) from UFRJ, and developed his postdoctoral research in Neuroendocrinology from Max Plank Institute of Psychiatry.
-Currently, he is an Associate Professor at UFRJ Institute of Biomedical Sciences.
+Bio: He holds a B.S. in pharmacy from UFRJ, a Master’s degree in Sciences (Cell Biology) from Fiocruz, a Ph.D. in Sciences (Pharmacology and Medicinal Chemistry) from UFRJ, and developed his postdoctoral research in Neuroendocrinology from Max Plank Institute of Psychiatry.
+Currently, he is an Associate Professor at the UFRJ Institute of Biomedical Sciences.
 He is a permanent supervisor in the Graduate Program in Endocrinology at UFRJ Faculty of Medicine and in the Graduate Program in Pharmacology and Medicinal Chemistry at UFRJ Institute of Biomedical Sciences.
-He is an evaluator at the National Institute of Educational Studies and Research Anísio Teixeira/Ministry of Education, a member of the Brazilian Society of Cell Biology, of the Latin American Thyroid Society, and of the European Society of Endocrinology.
-He is a FAPERJ “Young Scientist from Our State” grant recipient (2014-2017), a level-2 CNPq research productivity fellowship recipient.
-He researches mainly: the cell and molecular basis of hipophysarian tumors, cellular and molecular mechanisms of action of endocrine disruptors.
+He is an evaluator at the National Institute of Educational Studies and Research Anísio Teixeira/Ministry of Education, a member of the Brazilian Society of Cell Biology, the Latin American Thyroid Society, and of the European Society of Endocrinology.
+He is a FAPERJ “Young Scientist from Our State” grant recipient (2014-2017) and a level-2 CNPq research productivity fellowship recipient.
+He researches mainly: the cell and molecular basis of hipophysarian tumors, and cellular and molecular mechanisms of action of endocrine disruptors.

 Lines of research: The cellular and molecular basis of hipophysarian tumors, cell and molecular mechanisms of action of environmental contaminants – endocrine disruptors